-At the very basic level, an entity comes as an ".ent" file that is loaded by the engine.
+At the very basic level an entity comes as an .ent file that is loaded by the engine.
 The engine provides a basic loader for entities that handles loading of the basic types contained in it.
-The game can provide its own loader built from scratch, but one almost always wants to use the loader that the engine provides.
-The default game provides a few basic types like Props (doors, buttons, dynamic crates, etc.) and Agents (enemies, NPCs, etc.) that are used as foundations for the entity used in the game.
+The game can provide their own loader built from scratch, but one almost always wants to use the loader that the engine provides.
+The default game provides a few basic types like like Props (doors, buttons, dynamic crates, etc) and Agents (enemies, NPCs, etc) that are used as a foundation for the actual entity used in the game.
 The final entity type is defined by a script file, which takes care of all specific entity loading, setup and logic.

-In order to specify a type, it first needs to be added to "config/EntityTypes.cfg" under the basic game type it should use (Prop, Agent, etc.).
-Here the name (used as an identifier), the script file, the class name (refering to the main class in the script file) and whether it is forced to have full game save (if all data is always saved) is specified.
-The editor must also know about this type and to do this "editor/EntityClasses.def" needs to be updated with the type's variables.
-Once this is done, the type is ready to be used in the game and editor.
+In order to specify a type it first needs to be added to "config/EntityTypes.cfg" under the basic game type is should used (Prop, Agent, etc).
+Here the name (used as an identifier), the script file, the class name (refering to the main class in the script file) and if it is forced to have full game save (if all data is always saved) is specified.
+Then the editor must also know about this type and do do this "edtitor/EntityClasses.def" needs to be updated with the type's variables.
+Once this is done, the type is ready to be used in game and editor.